openlawteam/tribute-contracts/docs/adapters/BatchVoting.md

 Then all the votes happen offchain in snapshot
 Once the votes are done, the client prepares a list of all the votes and sends it to submitVoteResult

+While processing the votes we check that:

+- the signature is correct
+- the vote was for this particular proposal
+- the member addresses are in order and with no duplicate

 From there, the vote enters grace period if potential new votes could change the result and just resolves the vote otherwise.

 ## Adapter configuration